boschresearch/ros_license_toolkit/README.md

   -v, --verbose         enable verbose output
   -q, --quiet           disable most output
   -e, --continue_on_error
-                        Treats all errors as warnings -w, --warnings_as_error
+                        treats all errors as warnings -w, --warnings_as_error
-                        Treats all warnings as errors
+                        treats all warnings as errors
 ```

 Additionally, there is an option to ignore single files, folders and types of files.